 2 hours, 100 marks.
 A calculator will be allowed in all three papers.

 Students are provided with their own textbook and access to online material.
-To succeed in A-level maths, students require an enhanced scientific calculator (Casio fx-991EX)
+To succeed in A-level maths, students require an enhanced scientific calculator (Casio fx-991EX) and we strongly recommend buying the Casio CG50 graphical calculator.

 Why Mathematics?